-Academic misconduct includes plagiarism, collusion, falsification, deceit, cheating and personation.
+This includes plagiarism, collusion, falsification, deceit, cheating and personation.
 The University takes all reported incidences of academic misconduct seriously and seeks to ensure that they are dealt with efficiently and appropriately.

-Examples of academic misconduct
+University of Edinburgh guidance on academic misconduct